-In order to meet the general admission requirements for a doctoral programme at Chalmers, the student must have earned a degree at the second-cycle level.
+In order to meet the general admission requirements for a doctoral programme at Chalmers, the student must have earned a degree at the second-cycle level, i.e. a master's degree (mastersexamen) of 120 credits or a master's degree (magisterexamen) of 60 credits.
 The student's degree must also have a specialisation that is sufficiently related to the doctoral study subject.
-Equivalent requirements apply to individuals with an education earned outside of Sweden.